michaelengel/litebsd/README.md

-     This is important since, if #! was detected, execve jumps (yep, goto...) to its own start and re-executes with the new executable name (to be exact, a new struct nameidata) - which was, hoever, never set.
+     This is important since, if #! was detected, execve jumps (yep, goto...) to its own start and re-executes with the new executable name (to be exact, a new struct nameidata) - which was, however, never set.
 I changed getheader to return a pointer to the new nameidata for the real executable and moved the again label one line down to avoid re-initializing the nameidata from scratch.